work-shop/lri-backend/plugins/better-wp-security/readme.txt

 == Upgrade Notice ==

-= 6.1.1 =
+= 6.2.1 =
-Version 6.1.1 fixes a bug that could prevent Away Mode from functioning.
+Version 6.2.1 contains important bug fixes.
 It is recommended for all users.